-This Prospectus does not constitute an offer of, or an invitation by or on behalf of the Issuer, the Guarantor or the Dealers to subscribe for, or purchase, any Notes.
+This Prospectus does not constitute an offer of, or an invitation by or on behalf of, the Issuer, the Guarantor or the Dealers to subscribe for, or purchase, any Notes.

-To the fullest extent permitted by law, none of the Dealers or the Arrangers accept any responsibility for the contents of this Prospectus or for any other statement, made or purported to be made by an Arranger or a Dealer or on its behalf in connection with the Issuer, the Guarantor or the issue and offering of the Notes.
+To the fullest extent permitted by law, none of the Dealers or the Arrangers accept any responsibility for the contents of this Prospectus or for any other statement made or purported to be made by an Arranger or a Dealer or on its behalf in connection with the Issuer, the Guarantor or the issue and offering of the Notes.

 Each Arranger and Dealer accordingly disclaims all and any liability whether arising in tort or contract or otherwise (save as referred to above) which it might otherwise have in respect of this Prospectus or any such statement.
-Neither this Prospectus nor any other financial statements are intended to provide the basis of any credit or other evaluation and should not be considered as a recommendation by any of the Issuer, the Guarantor, the Arrangers or the Dealers that any recipient of this Prospectus or any other financial statements should purchase the Notes.
+Neither this Prospectus nor any financial statements of the Issuer or the Guarantor are intended to provide the basis of any credit or other evaluation and should not be considered as a recommendation by any of the Issuer, the Guarantor, the Arrangers or the Dealers that any recipient of this Prospectus or any financial statements of the Issuer or the Guarantor, the Arrangers or the Dealers that any recipient of this Prospectus or any financial statements of the Issuer or the Guarantor should purchase the Notes.
 Each potential purchaser of Notes should determine for itself the relevance of the information contained in this Prospectus and its purchase of Notes should be based upon such investigation as it deems necessary.
-None of the Dealers or the Arrangers undertakes to review the financial condition or affairs of the Issuer or the Guarantor during the life of the arrangements contemplated by this Prospectus nor to advise any investor or potential investor in the Notes of any information coming to the attention of any of the Dealers or the Arrangers.
+None of the Dealers or the Arrangers undertakes to review the financial condition or affairs of the Issuer or potential investor in the Notes of any information coming to the attention of any of the Dealers or the Arrangers.

-In making an investment decision, investors must rely on their own, independent examination of the Issuer and the Guarantor, and the terms of the Notes being offered, including the merits and risks involved.
-None of the Arrangers, the Dealers nor any of their respective affiliates, the Issuer or the Guarantor makes any representation to any investor regarding the legality of its investment under any applicable laws.
+In making an investment decision, investors must rely on their own independent examination of the Issuer and the Guarantor and the terms of the Notes being offered, including the merits and risks involved.
+None of the Arrangers, the Dealers or any of their respective affiliates, the Issuer or the Guarantor makes any representation to any investor regarding the legality of its investment under any applicable laws.
 Any investor should be able to bear the economic risk of an investment in the Notes for an indefinite period of time.